Positivity and representations of surface groups: Introduction

-Representations in the Hitchin components as well as maximal representations can be characterized in terms of equivariant curves from the boundary at infinity of $\pi_1(S)$ into an appropriate flag variety, which preserves some positivity~\cite{Fock:2006a,Labourie:2006,Guichard:2008tu,Burger:2010ty}.
-For Hitchin components this positivity is based on Lustztig's total positivity~\cite{Lusztig:1994}, for maximal representations it is based on the maximality of the Maslov index and related to Lie semigroups in $\G$.
+The characterization of maximal representations in terms of positivity is given in work of Burger, Iozzi and Wienhard \cite{Burger:2010ty}, where the notion of positivity is based on the maximality of the Maslov index and related to Lie semigroups in~$\G$.

 In~\cite{Guichard:2018vo, GuichardWienhard_pos}, Guichard and Wienhard introduced the notion of {\em $\Theta$-positivity}.
-This notion extends Lusztig's total positivity to generalized flag manifolds associated to a parabolic defined by a set $\Theta$ of simple roots.

-They classified all possible simple Lie groups that admit a $\Theta$-positive structure.
-These include real split Lie groups, for which $\Theta$-positivity is Lusztig's total positivity, Hermitian Lie groups of tube type, where $\Theta$-positivity is related to Lie-semigroups, but they also include two other families of Lie groups, namely the family of classical groups $\mathsf{SO}(p,q)$ ---with $p\not=q$--- and an exceptional family consisting of the real rank~$4$ form of $\mathsf F_4$, $\mathsf E_6$, $\mathsf E_7$, and $\mathsf E_8$ respectively.
-They conjectured that $\Theta$-positivity provides the right underlying algebraic structure for the existence of components made solely of discrete faithful representations.
-The goal of the present article is to fulfil that program.
+This notion extends Lusztig's total positivity to generalized flag manifolds associated with the parabolic defined by a set $\Theta$ of simple roots.
+They classified all possible simple Lie groups that admit a positive structure relative to some~$\Theta$.
+These include real split Lie groups, for which $\Theta$-positivity is Lusztig's total positivity, Hermitian Lie groups of tube type, where $\Theta$-positivity is given by the maximality of the Maslov index, but also two other families of Lie groups, namely the family of classical groups $\mathsf{SO}(p,q)$ ---with $p\not=q$--- and an exceptional family consisting of the real rank~$4$ form of $\mathsf F_4$, $\mathsf E_6$, $\mathsf E_7$, and $\mathsf E_8$ respectively.
+They conjectured that $\Theta$-positivity provides the right underlying algebraic structure for the existence of components made solely of discrete and faithful representations~\cite[Conjecture~19]{Wienhard_ICM}.

-As a corollary of our main result, we prove \begin{theo} If $\G$ admits a $\Theta$-positive structure, then there exists a connected component of the representation variety of the surface group in $\G$ that consists solely of discrete and faithful representations. \end{theo}

-A $\Theta$-positive structure on $\G$ implies in particular the existence of a positive semigroup in the unipotent radical of the parabolic group $\ms P_\Theta$, which then leads to the notion of {\em positive triples} and {\em positive quadruples} in the flag variety $\gp\simeq \G/\ms P_\Theta$.
+A positive structure on $\G$ relative to~$\Theta$ implies in particular the existence of a positive semigroup in the unipotent radical of the parabolic group~$\ms P_\Theta$, which then leads to the notions of {\em positive triples} and {\em positive quadruples} (as well as positive tuples) in the flag variety $\gp\simeq \G/\ms P_\Theta$.
 In the basic example of $\G=\psld$ and $\gp=\rp$, a triple is positive if it consists of pairwise distinct points and a quadruple is positive if it is cyclically ordered.